-- the homenet is clearly linked to its owner - o the user can manage the relationships of the homenet with other homenets linked to other users - o the network devices in the homenet can retrieve its social topology and setup communication with its related homenets setting up connections to, based on the users policy and relationship to other users with homenets as part of their profile.
+- the homenet is clearly linked to its owner 0 - the user can manage the relationships of the homenet with other 0 homenets linked to other users - o the network devices in the homenet can retrieve its social topology and setup communication with its related homenets

+If social networks were widely used for connecting homenets today, there may be some specific entity that a user could define that would clearly be identified as a home network.
+This would be available for setting up connections to, based on the users policy and relationship to other users with homenets as part of their profile.
 As that is not the case today among popular social networks such as Facebook and Google Plus, we looked into what might be the closest fit and decided to use Google Plus pages.
 Intended mainly for brands and businesses, they are not very different from user accounts on a social point of view (they organize their contacts and what they see by the system of circles).
 A user may have several pages, and a page may have several administrators, each of them being able to easily log in as the page while connected to their regular Gplus account.